 Notes on past releases

-- GeekoCFD 7.0.0 is a major release of GeekoCFD.
-It obsoletes GeekoCFD 6.3.0, which is not available anymore, and it is unsupported.
-Users are advised to upgrade to GeekoCFD 7.0.0.
+- GeekoCFD 7.1.0 is a minor release of GeekoCFD.
+It obsoletes GeekoCFD 7.0.0, which is now unsupported.
+Users are advised to upgrade to GeekoCFD 7.1.0.
+GeekoCFD 7.0.0 is still available for download for users who still need OpenFOAM 3.×.

 4 dependencies removed